Follow These Tips to Successfully Fix and Flip a House

 Just like researching a market, the property in question should be closely inspected as well.
 Make quick, but well-thought-out decisions because your success depends on it.
-Chose a contractor you trust to walk through property with you or focus on educating yourself of rehabs before you make your first offer.
+Choose a contractor you trust to walk through property with you or focus on educating yourself of rehabs before you make your first offer.
 Going forward, it will be important to educate yourself on repair costs and identifying needed repairs.
 Good deals go fast and having long-term success requires knowing how to do this on your own.
-Knowing approximately how much money is necessary to renovate the house is imperative as you want to ensure your investment will return a healthy.
+Knowing approximately how much money is necessary to renovate the house is imperative as you want to ensure your investment will return a healthy one.

 6. When starting, focus on more Cosmetic Upgrades, Not Major Structural Improvements

 At the beginning of your investment journey, focus on mostly cosmetic upgrades as opposed to major structural improvements.
 Fixing significant issues concerning the foundation of a house or making major additions can be more challenging on your first deal.
 Rather, look for properties that primarily need a design upgrade and easier structural/mechanical improvements, such as new HVAC systems, appliances, and/or roofs.
 Simply updating carpeting, paint, cabinets, and appliances are easier to manage at the beginning as opposed to replacing an entire electrical or plumbing system.
 While it may be exciting, taking on a project that is too large when getting started risks your return on investment.

 7. Buy the Worst House in a Great Neighborhood